USS New Hanover: World War II, 1944–1945

 After training in Chesapeake Bay, New Hanover cleared Norfolk on 24 January 1945 with cargo for the Pacific, sailing through the Panama Canal on 1 February and reaching Pearl Harbor on 19 February.
 Joining Amphibious Forces, Pacific Fleet, she began a round of cargo operations which took her to the Solomons, New Hebrides, and Ulithi, all in preparation for the assault on Okinawa, off which she arrived on 10 April.
 During the next week of cargo operations, her crew went to General Quarters 30 times as Japanese air attacks harassed the invasion.
 She returned to Ulithi on 23 April and began a series of passages with mail, cargo, and passengers to Guam, the Russells, Eniwetok, and Saipan, serving the bases essential to Pacific victory.
 She carried passengers to San Francisco in July, then continued cargo and passenger operations which took her to Pearl Harbor, Tinian, Saipan, the Philippines, and ultimately Japan, from which she returned to Pearl Harbor on 27 November with passengers and a cargo composed largely of captured Japanese equipment.
 She sailed for the Canal Zone on 29 November, bound for the East Coast.

 Decommissioning and Sale

 After service on the Atlantic coast she decommissioned at Norfolk on 30 July 1946.
-Transferred to the Maritime Commission on 31 July 1946 she was struck from the Naval Vessel Register on 15 August 1946.
+Transferred to the United States Maritime Commission on 31 July 1946 she was struck from the Naval Vessel Register on 15 August 1946.